 Normal Operating Hours:

-Based on social distancing guidelines from the State health officials,the Museum is closed to the public.
+Based on social distancing guidelines from the State health officials, the Museum's interior spaces are closed to the public.
 As a public gathering space, this is a preventative action to slow the spread of the COVID-19 virus to ensure the safety of our community, visitors, staff and volunteers.
 We continue answering research inquiries and questions via emails.
 Please browse our online collection and historical information on this webpage.
+Visitors are encouraged to view the Farm Shed building's exhibit which is accessible from outside.
 We will post updates as they become available.
 Dismiss